How to Apply: Inclusive Education Master's Degree, Diversity, Equity & Inclusivity Specialization

 - Applicants from countries where English is the sole official language of instruction (Australia, Bahamas, Barbados, Canada-except Quebec, Ghana, Ireland, India, Jamaica, Kenya, New Zealand, Nigeria, St. Vincent and the Grenadines, Trinidad, Tobago, Uganda, and United Kingdom - England, Northern Ireland, Scotland, Wales) will not be required to provide proof of English proficiency.

-For general admission questions, please contact the Office of Graduate Admission:
+For general admission questions, please contact the Office of Graduate Studies:

 For questions specific to Inclusive Education Programs, please contact the program director: